 Tahoe Truckee Area Regional Transit (TART) provides safe and direct means of transportation service for North Lake Tahoe residents and visitors.
 TART is committed to providing comprehensive and reliable transit service to its passengers.

-Currently, there are thirteen (13) full-time permanent vacancies at this time.
-Applicants who are hired as Extra Help may be eligible to transition to Permanent status.
-Extra Help/Temporary positions are limited to 999 hours per fiscal year (960 hours for CalPERS retired annuitants).
+TART is accepting applications for permanent full-time, permanent part-time, and temporary/extra-help assignments.
+Applicants who are hired as temporary/extra-help may be eligible to transition to permanent status.
+Temporary/extra-help positions are limited to 999 hours per fiscal year (960 hours for CalPERS retired annuitants).

 For more information regarding the benefits Placer County has to offer, please visit Placer County's Human Resources website.